In Green Living

 Sustainability Vs Regeneration in Real Estate

 Sustainability and regeneration have quite different definitions.
-For those in Real Estate, the latter is of particular significance.
-In this article, I will share my perspective and explain why regeneration holds my attention, and hopefully, it will do the same for you.
+The latter is particularly significant for those in Real Estate.
+In this article, I will share my perspective and explain why regeneration holds my attention, and hopefully, it will for you.

 Regeneration, on the other hand, is when we bring or maintain a building or community to a sustainable level.
 Examples of this can be found anywhere with older buildings, declining neighborhoods, or even entire towns.